nest/nest-simulator/doc/topology/Topology_UserManual.rst

 The Topology Module (just Topology for short in the remainder of this document) organizes neuronal networks in *layers*.
-Layers in NEST 3 are GIDCollections with spatial metadata.
+Layers in NEST 3 are NodeCollections with spatial metadata.
 We will first illustrate how Topology places elements in simple layers, where each element is a single model neuron.